worldamazing/plan/docs/overview.md

 The GI is designed to create a system where personal growth and skill development are not only encouraged but also rewarded in ways that directly enhance your everyday life.
 Whether it's through housing upgrades, exclusive access to premium services, or other conveniences, the more you contribute in meaningful ways, the more the GI ensures your lifestyle reflects that contribution.
 The goal is to make your hard work feel valued and to offer tangible rewards for your growth and efforts.

-### Q: But I don’t have any specialized skills today—what about me?
+### Q: But I don’t have any specialized skills today.
+What about me?
 **A:** First off, you do have skills.
 Whether it's your ability to problem-solve, communicate, organize, or contribute to your community, everyone has valuable abilities that may not always be recognized in traditional systems.
-In the GI, all contributions are valued—whether you're starting in general essential work or exploring new opportunities.
+In the GI, all contributions are valued, whether you're starting in general essential work or exploring new opportunities.

 The GI recognizes that every role, from sanitation to education to leadership, is crucial to the well-being of the community.
 And while you may start with essential tasks, the goal is to help you develop and grow in ways that push your physical and mental abilities.
 You’ll have access to education, mentorship, and hands-on experience in fields that interest you.
 The focus is on creating a pathway for everyone to pursue roles they are passionate about, while also contributing meaningfully to the community.